tsgates/arch-wiki-markdown/wiki/Gitolite.md

     $user =~ s/\.pub$//;              # baz@home.pub -> baz@home

--   update authorized_keys file (for example, by pushing into gitolite-admin repo)
+-   update authorized_keys file (for example, by pushing into the gitolite-admin repository)

 See also
 --------